 In terms of overall potency, kratom is stronger than weed because a person can only get so high by smoking or digesting it in the form of edibles.
 The body simply needs to time come down before another high can be achieved.

-The best weed smoked will come with a buzz that last approximately 30-45 minutes while in edible form, you can experience a longer duration due to the concentration of THC contained in the products, and the high generally last between 2-3 hours.
+The best weed smoked will come with a buzz that lasts approximately 30-45 minutes while in edible form, you can experience a longer duration due to the concentration of THC contained in the products, and the high generally last between 2-3 hours.

-On the other hand, average dosages of a high quality kratom strain such as Meang Da, Indo, and Bail have been known to last most users 5-6 hours.
+On the other hand, average dosages of a high-quality kratom strain such as Meang Da, Indo, and Bail have been known to last most users 5-6 hours.
 However, unlike weed that teeters off with use, taking more kratom on top of the initial dose can intensify the effects for even longer periods of time.

 With that being said, new kratom users should not take more than the recommended dosage until their bodies build up a tolerance.
 Kratom is by far stronger than weed; therefore, take only what your body needs because it can come with some unpleasant side effects if abused.